-The Marksman in Hackney opens in May of 2015 by two veterans in the game, Tom Harris and Jon Rotheram – both former chefs of St John.
-Before teaming up at the Marksman Harris had a run at the now defunct One Leicester Street, while Jon Rotheram was the executive chef at at Jamie Oliver’s Fifteen.
-The refurbished boozer has all of the positive qualities of a great pub; great British food with wines of the world along with a healthy choice of ales.
+The Marksman in Hackney was launched in May of 2015 by two veterans in the game, Tom Harris and Jon Rotheram – both former chefs of St John.
+Before teaming up at the Marksman, Harris ran One Leicester Street (now defunct), while Jon Rotheram was the executive chef at Jamie Oliver’s Fifteen.
+The refurbished boozer has all of the positive qualities of a great pub; great British food with wines of the world, with an array ales.

 This starter was on the specials – ‘crumbed puff ball mushroom, sous vide egg, Tamworth cured pork shoulder’ – this was the description we received and it was pretty apt!
-The crumb as crisp as you like akin to the panko variety which it probably was and that delicious savoury cured ham draped on the top.
+The crumb was as crisp as you like, probably panko as say, with wonderful slithers of savoury cured ham draped on the top.
 It was so good that it could rub shoulders with the finest Jamón Ibérico!

 Beef & Barley bun, horseradish £5.
 The pert little bun had a chew, and sweetness similar to a Chinese bao, I mean that in the best possible way.
 What you get is an intensely beefy mince that is stewed down with barley, which loves to be slathered by the horseradish cream it comes with.